marwan-osama/quoridor/README.md

 - Install Pygame -> ON bash : pip install pygame
 - Clone Github Repo -> ON bash : git clone https://github.com/marwan-osama/quoridor.git  cd quoridor
 - ON bash to run the project : python main.py

+## How To Begin A Game

+ - To Start a local 2-player game ( Click Human Vs Human Button )
+ - To Play against AI ( Click Human Vs AI Button )
+ - Click on the Board Size Button to specify the Board Size

 ## Controls